-An audit is verification of activities – process or quality system in order to ensure compliance to some requirements.
+An audit is the verification of activities – process or quality system in order to ensure compliance with some requirements.
 As such audits always generate tension and anxiety – because you know that some stranger is coming to check your work and could give you a failing grade!

 Painless = prepared, the more prepared, the more painless.